Blood Urea Nitrogen

 What other tests might I have along with this test?

-Your healthcare provider may also check the creatinine levels in your blood.
-On its
+Your healthcare provider will likely also check the creatinine levels in your blood.

-own, the BUN level does little to tell your provider for sure about your kidney (renal)
+On its own, the BUN level does little to tell your provider for sure about your kidney

-function.
-But when it is measured along with creatinine levels, your provider can
+(renal) function.
+But when it is measured along with creatinine levels, your provider

 ratio is higher or lower than normal, you may have some type of kidney problem.